Search Tips

 Search Examples

-Click on a sample search below, then set filters, add terms and/or change databases to edit the results.
-Some searches are done in multiple databases, while others are in a single database.
+To view the sample searches below, copy and paste then set filters, add terms and/or change databases to edit the results.
+Try searches in multiple databases, or search a single database.
 Try a variety of search as shown in the three sets of examples below.

 Topic: Nurses and (Stress or Anxiety)